molloeduardo/creativa-popup/README.md

 Here you can write the URL of an image that will be shown inside the popup.
 - ### Options
 This is an object where you can specify other parameters to personalize the popup.
-- **Content:** you can put a string that specify custom content for the poup (such as HTML, or other text) that will be shown under the plain text.
-In order to use this parameter you have to specify another parameter: **isPage**: this is a boolean that says if the content is plain text content or it is an URL to another page that will be loaded as content inside the popup.
+- **Content:** you can put a string that specify custom content for the poup (such as HTML, or other text) that will be shown under the text.
+In order to use this parameter you have to specify another parameter: **isPage**: this is a boolean that says if the content is text content or it is an URL to another page that will be loaded as content inside the popup.
 ```
-// Including plain text content
+// Including text content
 popup('Title', 'Text', 'icon', 'image', { content: '<button>Test</button>', isPage: false }

 // Including content from another page